Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 npm install
 ```

-Then start the build-in webserver by running
+Then start the built-in webserver by running

 ```
 npm start